 Let’s get started.

 Before we continue, it’s important you know the cost implications of what you are getting yourself into.

-Typically, starting your popcorn business online costs a lot less than having a brick and mortar store or a popcorn cart.
+Typically, starting your popcorn business online costs a lot less than having a store or a popcorn cart.
 Here are some estimated figures:

 For an online popcorn business - $4000 - $8000

-This is inclusive of an industrial popcorn machine/popper, business registration and incorporation, business permits and licenses, insurance, eCommerce website design, labelling supplies, eCommerce packaging materials, and wholesale supplies.
+This is inclusive of an industrial popcorn machine/popper, business registration and incorporation, business permits and licenses, insurance, eCommerce website design, labeling supplies, eCommerce packaging materials, and wholesale supplies.

 For a popcorn cart business - $6000 - $12,000

-This is inclusive of a commercial popcorn machine, business registration and incorporation, business permits and licenses, insurance, eCommerce website design, labelling supplies, packaging materials, wholesale supplies, and a popcorn cart.
+This is inclusive of a commercial popcorn machine, business registration and incorporation, business permits, and wholesale licenses, insurance, eCommerce website design, labeling supplies, wholesale food packaging materials, wholesale restaurant supplies, and a popcorn cart.

-This cost covers the lease for the building, commercial popcorn machine, business registration and incorporation, business permits and licenses, insurance, eCommerce website design, labelling supplies, packaging materials, and wholesale popcorn supplies.
+This cost covers the lease for the building, commercial popcorn machine, business registration and incorporation, business permits and licenses, insurance, eCommerce website design, labeling supplies, packaging materials, and wholesale popcorn supplies.

 Other startup costs that you may incur include: